benhamilton/benhamilton.github.io/now.md

 Also doing:

-- Currently in Croatia, on my way back from Spain, where I attended my daughters wedding, it takes a bit of doing to get through the gatekeepers into Australia.
+- Currently on my way back from Spain, where I attended my daughters wedding in October, it takes a bit of doing to get through the gatekeepers into Australia.
 This does mean working some rather odd hours.
 - Riding a Suzuki Bandit GSF1250 when in Australia, and a Honda XR400R when in Vanuatu and trying to travel and ride as much as possible everywhere I happen to be.
 - Outdoor recurve bow archery, typically at 20 and 30 metres with 28lb limbs.